Royal Headache: History

 Royal Headache was born in 2008 in a boat shed in Putney, a suburb of Sydney, on the banks of the Parramatta River.
 It was here that Shortty and Law started jamming.
 "We just wanted to do something more stripped back," said Shortty of the band's beginnings.
 He also described it as "[a] back-to-basics rock and roll sensibility".

 On a trip to Melbourne's Flip Out festival, they handed out copies of their rough instrumental demo hoping to find a singer, which piqued the interest of Shogun who had known Shortty from the Sydney punk and hardcore scene.
 Royal Headache's first show was in late January 2009, at a warehouse space called Maggotville.

 Royal Headache's first single, "Eloise", was released in 2010.
+Prior to its release, the track was featured on Pitchfork, who said the song "recalls the fuzz and stomp of the Buzzcocks."

 The group's 2011 self-titled debut album was a big word-of-mouth success for an independent Sydney band not backed by a major label subsidiary.
-In 2012, the band toured the US in support of the album.
+The album earned rave reviews from critics, particularly for Shogun's vocals, which were often compared to soul singers.
+As one review said, Royal Headache "infus[ed] a vibrant, Motown-indebted charm to raucous punk rock."
+In 2012, the band toured the US in support of the album, selling out shows in Chicago and New York City.
 At the AIR Awards of 2012, they were nominated for three awards, winning Best Independent Album.

-In 2013, the band split and promptly disappeared, refusing record company offers.
-The band reformed in 2014, and played a handful of sold out shows.
+That fall, they played several arena shows in Australia as the opening act for the Black Keys.

+In 2013, the band released the single "Stand and Stare."
+Although seemingly poised for greater success, the band split abruptly shortly afterward when Shogun left the band.
+In an interview with Mess+Noise, he said "We were a pretty dysfunctional band, mostly because of me.
+I was drinking a lot and being an asshole, and I was never happy with anything."
+Despite breaking up, Shogun indicated that the band planned to finish recording their second album.

+After not playing live for nearly a year and a half, the band reformed in November 2014 for a gig at Maggot Fest in Melbourne, and went on to play a handful of sold out shows.
+Keyboardist Gabrielle de Giorgio joined the band around this time and the band completed recording their second album.

+Royal Headache was well known for their unpredictable live shows.
 During a performance at the Sydney Opera House, during the Vivid Sydney Festival in May 2015, the band forced to end a performance early after 60 fans stormed the stage and were dispersed by police and security guards.
 An Opera House spokesperson said "Towards the end of the Royal Headache performance, some members of the audience made their way up on stage.
 Security attended and assisted patrons back to their seats.
 The performance resumed and the band completed their set."
+The incident resulted in widespread news coverage.